mofoshow/acroyoga_google_calendar/README.md

-# acroyoga_google_calendar
+# Google Calendar React

-This was a small webpage I made to show that I can fetch data from an Api and display the data using react components.
+This was a small webpage made to be an example of fetching data from an Api and display the data using react components.
-I used Google's Calendar Api.
+Google's Calendar Api was used to connect a public calendar to this webpage.